dingmaotu/mql4-lib/README.md

 ## Introduction

 MQL4 programming language provided by MetaQuotes is a very limited version of C++, and its standard library is a clone of the (ugly) MFC, both of which I am very uncomfortable with.
 Most MQL4 programs have not adapted to the MQL5 (Object Oriented) style yet, let alone reuable and elegant component based design and programming.

 mql4-lib is a simple library that tries to make MQL4 programming pleasant with a more object oriented approach and a coding style like Java, and encourages writing reusable components.
 This library has the ambition to become the de facto Foundation Library for MQL4.

 ## Installation

 Just copy the library to your MQL4 Data Folder's `Include` directory, with the root directory name of your choice, for example:
 `<MQL4Data>\Include\MQL4\<mql4-lib content>`.

+It is recommened that you use the lastest version MetaTrader4, as many features are not available in older versions.

 ## Usage

 The library is in its early stage.
 However, most components are pretty stable and can be used in production.
 Here are the main components:

 1. `Lang` directory contains modules that enhance the MQL4 language
 2. `Collection` directory contains useful collection types